s41m0n/LaTazza/DesignDocument.md

 _**Note:**_

-The class DataManager responsible of storing and loading information into a database (or a file) will be realized as a static Singleton, since just one connection to the storage system is needed.
+The class DataManagerImpl responsible of storing and loading information into a database (or a file) will be realized as a static Singleton, since just one connection to the storage system is needed.

 # Class diagram